bsmith89/longev-mgen/doc/submission.md

 | B7       | 98%             | 97          | 2.5       | 59,037   | 53.9%   | OTU-39  |
 +----------+-----------------+-------------+-----------+----------+---------+---------+

-: Table: Summary of novel MAGs compared to the genome of _Muribaculum intestinale_ YL27
+: Table 1: Summary of novel MAGs compared to the genome of _Muribaculum intestinale_ YL27

 ^1^ Estimated by CheckM [@Parks2015] \
 ^2^ Total length in Mbp \